 5.2.12 End entity certificate revocation

 If a SEG or TLS entity key pair gets compromised then the existing SAs shall be removed using device-specific management methods.
-The operator of the SEG or TLS entity shall include the revoked certificate in his CRL.
+The operator of the SEG or TLS entity shall include the revoked certificate in his CRL or OCSP server.

 5.2.13 End entity certificate renewal